What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 NPR’s flagship news programs are Morning Edition and All Things Considered, which air each weekday morning and afternoon, respectively.
 NPR also produces shows such as Weekend Edition and and distributes other in-depth news talk shows such as Fresh Air, On Point, and On the Media, as well as cultural programs including Car Talk, which ended its run in 2012.
 It also produced the public affairs call-in show Talk of the Nation through 2013, when it announced it would cancel that program after 21 years.

-Despite the “public” in its name, very little of NPR’s funding comes directly from the U.S. government.
+Despite the “public” in its name, very little of NPR’s funding comes directly from the U.S. government — just over 5 percent came from all levels of government as of the late 2000s.
 Nearly half of NPR’s funding comes from dues and fees from member stations, and about the same amount comes from corporate underwriting, foundations, and grants.
 In 2003, it was given $236 million by Joan Kroc, the wife of former McDonald’s CEO Ray Kroc.
 It was the largest gift any news organization has ever received.
 The gift funded a newsroom expansion, and most of the money went into an endowment.

 NPR began as a relatively small news organization but grew significantly in scope and ambition during the 1980s and 1990s, moving from music programming into more newsgathering.
 It has seen tremendous growth over the past decade, with its listenership nearly doubling since 1999.